BochkarevArtem-ThomasCooper/Organizer-for-study/README.md

 # Organizer-for-study

-That desctop application showld help to manage selfaducational process.
+That descktop application showld help to manage selfaducational process.

 Main purposes are:
 1. Place to make and store notes.